AdrianDucao/finding-PORTy/README.md

 # finding-PORTy
-This is tool will allow you to do basic port scanning and do basic reconnaissance on a network *for educational purposes only
+This is tool will allow you to do basic port scanning and do basic reconnaissance on a network, for educational purposes only

 ```bash